Mantle Cell Lymphoma: Treatment Options

 These drugs disrupt a molecular pathway that is critical for the elimination of proteins in both normal and cancer cells.
 Bortezomib (Velcade) is a proteosome inhibitor that has been approved by the United States Food and Drug Administration (FDA) for the treatment of mantle cell lymphoma patients.
 Recent studies with bortezomib (Velcade) have demonstrated that the drug complements many conventional chemotherapy agents.

-A procedure in which a patient receives bone marrow or stem cells donated by another person. stem cell transplantation (in which patients receive stem cells from a related or unrelated donor), may increase response times for selected younger patients whose disease has relapsed (returned after treatment).
+Allogeneic stem cell transplantation (in which patients receive stem cells from a related or unrelated donor), may increase response times for selected younger patients whose disease has relapsed (returned after treatment).

 Reduced-intensity transplants (called non-myeloablative or mini-transplants) are procedures in which stem cells are received from an allogeneic donor, but the chemotherapy and/or radiation administered prior to the transplant is less intense (i.e., just enough to allow the body to accept the donor cells).
 The transplanted cells (the “graft”) recognize the cancer as a foreign invader and activate immune cells to destroy it.
 Patients receiving reduced-intensity transplants may avoid some of the side effects seen with high-dose chemotherapy coupled with fully ablative allogeneic SCT.